AH2005NA/m5stick-shark/README.md

 ## User Interface
 There are three main controls:
-* Home - Stops the current process and returns you to the menu from almost anywhere in NEMO
+* Home - Stops the current process and returns you to the menu from almost anywhere in SHARK
 * Next - Moves the cursor to the next menu option.
 In function modes, this usually stops the process and returns you to the previous menu.
 * Select - Activates the currently-selected menu option, and wakes up the dimmed screen in function modes